serhiibelman/EmailAuth/README.md

 - psycopg2-binary 2.7.7

 ### Instalation ####
-Copy application in to your project
+1. Copy mailauth app into your project
+2. Add and AUTH_USER_MODEL and  add this app to your INSTALLED_APPS Django setting.
+3. ./manage.py makemigrations
+4. ./manage.py migrate